 - 1. 0 Hz operation is tested and guaranteed by the STPCLK# and Stop Grant bus cycle protocol.
 0 Hz < CLK < 8 MHz operation is confirmed by design characterization, but not 100% tested in production. - 2.
-Specification t1a is available only when CLK frequency is changed without STPCLK# / STOP GRANT bus cycle protocol. - 3.
+Specification t1a is applicable only when STPCLK# / STOP GRANT bus cycle protocol. - 3.
 Not 100% tested, guaranteed by design characterization. - 4.
 CLK reference voltage for timing measurement is 1.5 V except t2 through t5.
 Other signals are measured at 1.5 V.